24-year prison term for gang member in robbery

 Also charged as an adult with the same crimes is co-defendant Erion Davis-Murdock, 16, of Champaign.
 His case is unresolved.

 Assistant State’s Attorney Matt Banach said a 15-year-old girl answered a knock at the door, only to have two young men push past her and ask for her brother.
-Even after learning the brother wasn’t there, Jackson pushed the girl to the couch and put a gun to her forehead.
+Even after learning the brother wasn’t there, Johnson pushed the girl to the couch and put a gun to her forehead.

 The girl’s 71-year-old mother came into the room, saw what was happening, and instructed her daughter to call police.
 One of the two grabbed a cordless phone from her.
 The mother went to a bathroom to call for help and Johnson followed her, displayed a gun and took her flip phone.

 After taking the phone, a Kindle Fire and another electronic tablet, the two men ran from the house.
-Police arrived shortly after 8 p.m. and Jackson and Davis-Murdock were caught within minutes.
+Police arrived shortly after 8 p.m. and Johnson and Davis-Murdock were caught within minutes.
 A backpack stuffed under a porch two blocks away contained the stolen electronics.

 To aggravate Johnson’s sentence, Banach had Keith Willis, assistant superintendent of the Juvenile Detention Center, testify about three letters that Johnson wrote to people in April, while he was locked up, that contained gang references and threats to harm people in town and inside the Department of Corrections.
 The letters were never mailed.